-Example 1: The level of the Index increases from the Strike Value of 800 to an Index Closing Level of 880 on any Review Date.
-Because the Index Closing Level on the applicable Review Date (880) is greater than the Strike Value of 800, the notes are automatically called, and the investor receives a single payment of \$1,066 per \$1,000 principal amount note on the applicable Call Settlement Date.
+Example 1: The Index Closing Level increases from the Strike Value of 800 to an Index Closing Level of 880 on the first Review Date.
+Because the Index Closing Level on the first Review Date of 880 is greater than or equal to the corresponding Call Level of 760, the notes are automatically called, and the investor receives a single payment of \$1,051.25 per \$1,000 principal amount note.